gfpkelly1986/p-bet-challenge/README.md

 # p-bet-challenge

-## Preperation for Udate Forwarder Challenge:
+## Preperation for Update Forwarder Challenge:

 -   Set up a new repository in github for version control.
 -   Create a gitpod workspace